 - A urine drug specimen will be collected for both adult and minor volunteers.
 Photo identification will be required at the time of appointment.

-Prior to volunteering:
+Prior to Volunteering

-- You will complete all health screening requirements
+- Complete all health screening requirements

 - Purchase a volunteer apron for $20

-Completion of health screening and meeting with the Volunteer Coordinator does not guarantee acceptance in to the Volunteer Services program.
+Completion of health screening and meeting with the volunteer coordinator does not guarantee acceptance in to the volunteer services program.